 This is a good time to put those used K Cups to work.
 Take the top off, dump the coffee grounds into a bucket and clean the cup well, but don’t remove the filter inside.
 This will hold onto your soil.

-I also save the containers from when I purchase rotisserie chickens and use them to start seeds.
+I also save the containers from when I purchase rotisserie chickens and use them when starting seeds indoors.
 The plastic used is one that is known to not leach toxins into the soil, and the top acts like a greenhouse.

 Clean all of your potting containers thoroughly.
 Disinfect and rinse them well.
 Allow them to air dry to be sure there is nothing lingering that could hurt the plants.